noend/laravel-translation-manager/readme.md

 ## Improvements

-Added the ability to work with multiple databases and multiple themes
+Add ability to work with multiple databases and multiple themes

 Updated listview for the translation blade